-While Interim Conclusion 1 is relatively uncontroversial, not least among those engaged with The Big-Number Small-Number Problem (Feigenson et al. 2004; Spelke 2022; Carey 2009; Brannon 2002), it suggests that the numerical information that the ANS and subitizing systems encode cannot be directly compared without some intervening process of translation.
-Just as one will not be able to identify which of two symbols represents a larger number if one number is represented using a system of tally marks and the other using Arabic numerals, unless one possesses the knowledge or ability to translate these into a common code, the numerical information that ANS and subitizing representations carry will be incomparable without some capacity to translate this information into a common format.
+While Interim Conclusion 1 is relatively uncontroversial, at least among those engaged with The Big-Small Problem (e.g., Feigenson et al. 2004; Spelke 2022; Carey 2009; Brannon 2002; see also: Gallistel 2011), it suggests that the numerical information that the ANS and subitizing systems encode cannot be directly compared without some intervening process of translation.
+Just as one will not be able to identify which of two symbols represents a larger number if one number is represented using a system of tally marks and the other using Arabic numerals (unless, of course, one possesses the knowledge or ability to translate these into a common code) the numerical information that ANS and subitizing representations carry will be incomparable without some capacity to translate this information into a common format.
 This is particularly clear if - as is often assumed - computations over these representations must ultimately be sensitive to their syntactic, or non-semantic properties (Fodor 1979).
 Thus, I proceed to draw Interim Conclusion 2 - If [Interim Conclusion 1] is accepted, then the contents of ANS and subitizing representations cannot be contrasted without an intervening process of translation.